Loïck Lespinasse

-Club career
+Career

 Lespinnasse played at the Genêts Anglet from 2018 to 2019, then the forward joined the cantera of Real Sociedad, based in San Sebastián in 2019.

 He signed his first professional contract in February 2021 and played with Real Sociedad B.

 On 11 January 2023, Real Sociedad announced the transfer of Lespinasse to French club Pau Football Club of Ligue 2, where he signed a two-year contract.